skillrepos/copilot-ext/labs.md

 ![Split terminal](./images/sdlc9.png?raw=true "Split terminal")

 4. Our code is missing a *search* feature currently.
-Try the following command in the terminal.
+Try the following command in the new terminal.

 ```
 # Search items: